universal-model/react-todo-app-with-dependency-injection/README.md

     });

 ### 4. Create services
-Inject services by names to Services class constructor
+Inject services by names to Services class constructor.
+Export 'getServices()' function that will return an instance of Services created by 'diContainer.create' function.
+Created 'Services' class instance contains injected services.

 services.ts